petershin/liferay-learn/readme/liferay-style-guide.md

 ### Friendly

 Prose should be friendly and welcoming.
 Liferay integrates with many products and services, and they should all be treated equally.
 Liferay is never compared to any other product in the documentation, and care should be taken not to assume the use of any particular integration product.
-For example, if a configuration is given for MySQL or for Tomcat, it should be given for every other database or application server Liferay supports.
+Give examples as generically as possible.
+For example,

+> To finish setting up the Foo Engine, set `-Djavax.net.fooey=fooey:verbose` in the Application Server's JVM.
+In Tomcat, the option is added to `CATALINA_OPTS` in `setenv.sh`:
+> ```
+> CATALINA_OPTS="$CATALINA_OPTS -Djavax.net.fooey=fooey:verbose"
+> ```

 With that said, we avoid documenting other products.
 For example, in clustering articles, we document what's necessary for configuring Liferay to work in a clustered environment, and we avoid documenting app server configurations beyond our own Docker containers.